g-erm/tp/docs/UserGuide.md

 ### 5.2 Listing all jobs: `list job`

-To accurately reflect the latest changes of jobs in the application, you can refresh the job listings using the format below.
+If you would like to see the latest change to jobs in the application, you can refresh the job listings using the format below!

 **Format:** `list job`